oblac/jodd-site/doc/props.md

 anywhere in the key name, even in the middle of the word; however, it is a good practice to put them at the end.

-Properties without a profile are base properties.
+Properties without a profile are _base_ properties.
 If look up for a property of some profile fails, *Props* will examine the base properties.

-So profiles can be considered as a 'different views' or 'snapshots' of the same property set.
+Profiles can be considered as a 'different views' or 'snapshots' of the same property set.

 Example: